michaelrommel/blog/articles/create/2022-01-23-wireguard-wsl.md

 to a remote network via a VPN.
 Inside this network is a separated development network with a gateway host firewalling it off from the rest of the network.

-The challenge is to securely bridge those networks that it is possible to connect from inside the WSL2 container on the user's computer to individual hosts inside the development network directly, i.e. by connecting to the `192.168.10.0/24` addresses.
+The challenge is to securely bridge those networks, so that it is possible to connect from inside the WSL2 container on the user's computer to individual hosts inside the development network directly, i.e. by connecting to the `192.168.10.0/24` addresses.